e3prom/rVRRPd/README.md

    * Is configured with the highest priority of `254`.
    * Has preeemption enabled.
    * Has compatibility with RFC3768 turned on (may be required to fully interoperate with vendors like Cisco).
-   * Uses the network driver `libnl` which uses the netlink protocol.
-By default it uses `ioctls`, which removes primary IP addresses when Master.
+   * Uses the network driver `libnl` which leverage the netlink protocol.
+By default it uses `ioctls`, which removes primary IP addresses when in Master state.
-* When master, will install a `static default` route with a next-hop of `10.240.0.254`.
+* When master, install a `static default` route with a next-hop of `10.240.0.254`.

 Finally run the binary executable `main` you just built using the command-line parameter `-m1`, to enter the `Virtual Router (foreground)` operating mode:
 ```